-Kerr Pump & Supply is a stocking distributor for Busch Vacuum Pumps and Systems for the state of Michigan.
+Kerr Pump & Supply is a stocking distributor for Busch Vacuum Solutions for the state of Michigan.
 Busch is one of the largest manufacturers of vacuum pumps, blowers and compressors in the world.
 The Busch product range offers the largest selection of industrial vacuum pumps and industrial blowers available in the world today.

 Kerr relies on Busch’s 50 years of experience and expertise in vacuum system manufacturing to be able to offer our customers customized solutions for a variety of vacuum applications.
 Products are available with a variety of options and advanced design features, so customers get the most appropriate and cost-effective solutions.